 3. Speed Optimization

 Optimizing your site speed can bring a huge change in your rankings.
 Site speed is often overlooked because many people just keep focusing on content and backlinks.
-This is a big mistake which stops your website rank better on Google.
+This is a big mistake that stops your website rank better on Google.

-And optimizing your site-speed isn’t that hard.
+And optimizing your site speed isn’t that hard.
 Let me quickly walk you through some ways by which you can improve your site speed.

 I will show you exactly what to do to improve your website speed.

 1. Test Your Website Using Different Tools

 First, you need to know the tools that help you analyze your website speed and all other necessary details related to it.

 There are three tools that I use and are helpful when it comes to speed optimization: